sjtalkar/PowerBIModelingDAXLearning/CreatePowerBIGateway.md

     - Other Admins can be added at a later time
 - Set up the gateway name - set up a convention
 - **Recovery key** -- STORE THIS CAREFULLY

+> Evaluating the usage of the gateway in the service
+ - Go to the dataset and check out the Settings and the Gateway connections
+ - OR in the service, in the top right Settings Gear, select Manage Gateways
+ - By seelcting a Gateway there willbe provided a dropdown from which you can select your datasources